Top List of User Agents for Web Scraping & Tips

 How to Check User Agents and Understand Them

-The easiest way to do so is to visit UserAgentString.com.
-It automatically displays the user agent for your web browsing environment.
-You can also get comprehensive information on other user agents.
+The easiest way to check and understand your User Agent is to visit UserAgentString.com.
+It automatically displays the User Agent for your web browsing environment.
+You can also get comprehensive information on other User Agents.
 You just have to copy/paste any string in the input field and click on ''Analyze.''

 How to Set a New User Agent Header in Python?

-Let's run a quick example of changing a scraper user agent using Python requests.
+Let's run a quick example by changing a scraper's User Agent using Python requests.
 We'll use a string associated with Chrome:

 import requests